aws/aws-cdk/packages/@aws-cdk/aws-ec2-alpha/README.md

 The following show examples of how to create a peering connection between two VPCs for all possible combinations of same-account or cross-account, and same-region or cross-region configurations.

+Note: You cannot create a VPC peering connection between VPCs that have matching or overlapping CIDR blocks

 **Case 1: Same Account and Same Region Peering Connection**

 ```ts